andreif/proj-template/README.md

 This template is using https://github.com/andreif/proj for opinionated Django setup.

-Create Heroku app using deploy button:
+Create Heroku app using the deploy button:

+- Connect your GitHub account to Heroku if the new repo is private.
 - Specify `DJANGO_ALLOWED_HOSTS` env var matching your app name in the form shown after pressing the button above.
 - Point Deployment method to your GitHub repo and enable automatic deploys.
 - Use the web UI to run `python src/manage.py createsuperuser`.